scholokov/long-travel-2/Meeting notes/Meeting notes 19.04.23.md

 ## Discussion topics:

-:black_square_button: Create new tasks for QA team
+:white_check_mark: Create new tasks for QA team

-:black_square_button: Add new QA to our team
+:white_check_mark: Add new QA to our team

-:black_square_button: For QA team send your regression plan to [Denis Scholokov](https://github.com/scholokov) than start to Do
+:white_check_mark: For QA team send your regression plan to [Denis Scholokov](https://github.com/scholokov) than start to Do

-:black_square_button: Speed up new UI/UX design  - 10 min
+:white_check_mark: Speed up new UI/UX design  - 10 min

-:black_square_button: Discuss new requirements
+:white_check_mark: Discuss new requirements

 ## Prioritised action items: